 Glutamate Dehydrogenase – GLUD1

 Heterozygous activating mutations in GLUD1, which encodes the mitochondrial enzyme glutamate dehydrogenase (GDH), cause protein-sensitive hyperinsulinism.
 In the majority of cases the mutations arise spontaneously so there is often no family history of hyperinsulinism.
+In keeping with the dominant nature of these mutations future offspring of affected individuals will be at 50% risk of inheriting the mutation and developing hyperinsulinism.
 Individuals usually present with a milder form of HH that is often diagnosed outside of the neonatal period and shows good response to diazoxide therapy.
 In some patients dietary protein restriction may also be required.
 A consistent feature is the presence of hyperammonaemia with plasma ammonium levels being persistently raised to two to three times the upper limit of normal.
 This feature of the disease has resulted in this subtype of hyperinsulinism being referred to as Hyperinsulinism/Hyperammonaemia (HA/HA) syndrome.
 There is also an increased risk of epilepsy in some patients.

 Glucokinase – GCK